Skip links

 Δ₃

-Cost: O(log n) for changes only
+Transmission O(log n) delta only

-Proof Size: 90% smaller
+Proof size ~90% smaller

 1